 INTP 4210: Senior Seminar

-Additional supporting courses are required to complete the ASL major.
+Additional supporting courses are required to complete the Interpreting major.
 Upon admission, your academic advisor will help you create a more detailed major plan to complete the liberal arts and sciences core requirements.

-If you already have a degree but want to pursue an ASL major, you can enroll in a post-baccalaureate certificate.
+If you already have a degree but want to pursue an Interpreting major, you can enroll in a post-baccalaureate certificate.
 (Post-baccalaureate majors are open to both women and men.)

 Students completing the ASL or interpreting programs as a certificate must complete the required ASL prerequisite courses but are exempt from other supporting courses and liberal arts requirements.